British T-class submarine: Deck guns

 All T-class submarines, as built, were fitted with one 4 in deck gun as a weapon of surprise and self-defence.
 This was either the 4-inch QF Mark XII or XXII (both interchangeable) on an S1 mounting.
 The mounting was located above the casing and forward of the conning tower, with a characteristic breastwork that rotated with the gun to provide room for the crew to operate the gun.
 No armour or overhead protection for the 4-inch gun crew was provided as built due to weight restrictions, except on Tabard, Talent, and Teredo.
 Many other T-class boats received improvised gun shields manufactured by depot ships in the Far East, providing some degree of protection.
-The gun had a crew of five, and T-class submarines were initially allocated with 100 rounds of ammunition for the 4-inch gun.
-This proved insufficient and was soon increased; by the end of the war, T boats would often not carry reload torpedoes in favour of taking more gun ammunition.
+The gun had a crew of five, and T-class submarines were initially supplied with 100 rounds of ammunition, which proved insufficient and was soon increased; by the end of the war, T boats would often carry more gun ammunition instead of reload torpedoes.

 The standard anti-aircraft armament carried by T-class submarines was three .303-inch machine guns.
-These were initially Lewis guns, but from 1941 onward replaced with the better Vickers gas-operated (VGO) machine gun.
-The Vickers was sometimes substituted with the Bren gun if supplies could be spared from the Army.
-Later, most T-class boats were retrofitted or completed with the ubiquitous 20 mm Oerlikon.
-This was located aft of the conning tower.
+These were initially Lewis guns, replaced from 1941 onwards by the better Vickers gas-operated (VGO) machine gun.
+The Vickers was sometimes substituted by the Bren gun if the Army could spare supplies.
+Later, most T-class boats were retrofitted or completed with the ubiquitous 20 mm Oerlikon, located aft of the conning tower.
 Most T-class boats were fitted with only one, but Tantivy carried two 20 mm cannon side by side on pedestal mountings, while Tireless was completed with a twin Oerlikon Mark 12A mounting.
-The crew of Terrapin was able to acquire a .50 inch Browning air-cooled machine gun on their own initiative, but this weapon was too powerful for the conning tower's brass structure (brass being used instead of steel to prevent any interfering with the magnetic compass), and was eventually dropped.
+The crew of Terrapin was able to acquire a .50 inch Browning air-cooled machine gun on their own initiative, but this weapon was eventually dropped because it had a too powerful recoil for the conning tower's structure that was made of brass instead of steel to prevent interference with the magnetic compass.